vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

 which handles requests for the Secrets functionality.
 We are going to implement changes in VDK-CS API as outlined [API Design]((#api-design)) section.

+### Storing secrets in Vault

+The secrets for a given data job will be stored under "secret/<team>/<data job>" entry in Vault in JSON object format.
+So the secrets for a data job "my-ingestion-job" belonging to the "ingestion" team will be stored under "secret/ingestion/my-ingestion-job".

+The maximum size of a secret entry in Vault is 1MiB.
+Upon calling the store secret method, the VDK-CS will check the size of the secret object and will return an error if the secret is above the limit.
+The VDK SDK will interpret this error as a user error.

 ### VDK SDK changes

 Once the changes in the API have been introduced, we are going to implement the changes in the VDK SDK, e.g.